 Transitioning towards circular solutions can have immeasurable benefits for brands.
 The circular economy is an opportunity to:

 Transitioning to the circular economy allows companies to reduce waste and pollution and improve their environmental footprint.
 As society becomes increasingly concerned about climate change and environmental protection, the public positively views companies that choose sustainable solutions.

-Embracing the circular economy can significantly improve a brand’s image and reputation, indirectly increasing its value (also known as brand equity) and shielding it from potential scandals.
+Embracing the circular economy can significantly improve a brand’s image and reputation, indirectly increasing its value (also known as Brand equity represents the value of a brand.
+It is the difference between the value of a branded product and the value of that product without that brand name attached to it.) and shielding it from potential scandals.